cameronsocialhardware/Marlin-2.0-Sensorless-Homing/README.md

 * X axis sensorless homing is working
 * Y axis sensorless homing is working

-Bugs:

-* Z axis sensorless probing not working
+* Z axis switch probe is working

 Currently experimenting with reducing the current to the Z steppers to reduce torque to make StallGuard viable on the Z axis.